kraudy/SourceMigrator/docs/intro.md

 ## Set up

-You could manually download the `.jar` file from this repo or do a `git clone ...` to your PC or directly to PASE.
+Download the `.jar` file from the repo release

-To upload the `.jar` file to PASE IFS you could use FTP or simply drag and drop with Code4i
+Upload the `.jar` file to PASE IFS using FTP or simply drag and drop with Code4i

 ## Run